jerrimor/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-mapping earthquakes and their magnitudes with GeoJSON data
+mapping earthquakes and their magnitudes with GeoJSON data.  this map will cover earthquakes from all over the world from the past seven days.